Come and play!

 Clan Members

 Upon arrival, guests choose their own fate by reaching into a sacred pouch.
-If the patch pulled out is blue, they will be of the Tuatha Dé Danann clan, the fairy folk of ancient Ireland.
-If the patch pulled is green, they will have joined the Milesians, the ancient Celts, last race to settle in Ireland.
+When the patch pulled out is blue, you join the Tuatha Dé Danann clan, the fairy folk of ancient Ireland.
+If the patch pulled is green, you have joined the Milesians, the ancient Celts, last race to settle in Ireland.
 According to legend, these clans competed for domain over Ireland.
 More information on this lore can be found on the History page.

 Taoiseach